3D Reconstruction of Objects in Hands without Real World 3D Supervision: Introduction

-A key challenge in incidental multiview supervision is unknown camera pose, which precludes the use of existing multiview reconstruction approaches~\cite{schoenberger2016mvs,schoenberger2016sfm,Niemeyer2020CVPR,Yariv2020NEURIPS}.
-While there exist structure from motion (SfM) techniques, \eg COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs}, to estimate camera pose, they do not work in our setting due to lack of sufficient feature matches across different views.
-We sidestep this problem by using hand pose as a proxy for object pose (Fig. 1c).
-This is based on the observation that in many situations the hand and the object move together rigidly (humans rarely conduct in-hand manipulation in pick \& place tasks involving rigid objects).
-In such a situation, the relative pose of the hand between pairs of frames reveals the relative pose of the object.
+Let's consider each cue one at a time.
+While videos show multiple views of the object, we unfortunately don't know the relative object pose in the different views.
+Automatically extracting the object pose using structure from motion techniques, \eg COLMAP~\cite{schoenberger2016sfm} doesn't work due to insufficient number of feature matches on the object of interaction.
+We sidestep this problem by using {\it hand pose as a proxy for object pose} (\Figref{sampled_points}).
+This is based on the observation that humans rarely conduct in-hand manipulation in pick \& place tasks involving rigid objects.
+Thus, if we assume that the hand and the object are rigidly moving together, then the relative 6 DoF pose of the hand between pairs of frames reveals the relative 6 DoF pose of the object.
 This reduces the SfM problem to an easier setting where the motion is known.
-Specifically, we use advances in hand pose estimation, FrankMocap~\cite{rong2020frankmocap}, to obtain pose for the hand and consequently the object pose in all views.
-We then use the estimated poses along with object segmentation masks, either available or predicted using existing hand-object segmentation model~\cite{darkhalil2022visor} to generate supervision for 3D object reconstruction.
+Specifically, we use off-the-shelf FrankMocap system~\cite{rong2020frankmocap} to obtain 6 DoF pose for the hand and consequently the object's.
+We then use our proposed 2D mask guided 3D sampling module (\Secref{segm-sup}) to generate 3D supervision for the object shape using object segmentation masks (\Figref{sampled_points}).
+This lets us train on objects from 144 different categories, where as most methods currently train on only a handful of categories ($< 20$).

-While this works well for unoccluded parts of the object, this does not generate reliable supervision for parts of the object that are occluded by the hand (Fig. 1d).
-To address this limitation, we build priors for shapes of hand-held objects and supervise the model to predict shapes that look like hand-held objects.
-The model can thus learn to output contiguous shapes even when the object is interrupted by the hand in the image, \eg it can hallucinate a handle for a jug even when it is covered by the hand, because jugs typically have one.
-We adopt an adversarial training framework~\cite{goodfellow2014generative} to train a discriminator to differentiate between real shapes (sampled from \obman dataset) and shapes predicted from the model, thus serving as a prior.
-The model is supervised to predict shapes that look real under the learned discriminator.
+While this works well for unoccluded parts of the object, this does not generate reliable supervision for parts of the object that are occluded by the hand (\Figref{teaser}).
+This brings us to the 3D shape catalogues, which we use to extract shape priors.
+This enables the model to learn to output contiguous shapes even when the object is interrupted by the hand in the image, \eg it can hallucinate a handle for a jug even when it is covered by the hand, because jugs typically have one.
+We adopt an adversarial training framework~\cite{goodfellow2014generative} to train a discriminator to differentiate between real shapes (from \obman~\cite{hasson19_obman}) and shapes predicted from the model (\Figref{discriminator}).
+Unlike prior works~\cite{wu2016learning} which train the discriminator on 3D inputs, we instead propose a 2D slice-based 3D discriminator (\Secref{contact-sup}), which is computationally efficient and learns better fine-grained shape information.